baebb/react-testing-demo/README.md

 Building and making edits:

 1. npm install
-2. npm run test:watch
-3. (new terminal) npm start
+2. npm start

-App will be up on :8080 and any changes you make in /src will render on save
+App will be up on :3000 and any changes you make in /src will render on save

+Running tests:

+1. npm run test:watch